kompote/sbrts/README.md

 in Execution working dir set "path/to/project/sbrts/src", this will tell Code::Blocks to run the executable from "src/".

 - You can now build and run the project using Code::Blocks, congrats !

+-- Generate the doc

+To generate the doc, you need to install 'doxygen' and 'graphviz' packages.
+Then, simply do 'doxygen Doxyfile' in the repo's directory.
+This will generate the documentation in HTML in directory 'doc/html'